Sipismi/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-Calculating the mean and meadian for total number of steps taken per day and ignoring missing values.
+Calculating the mean and median for total number of steps taken per day and ignoring missing values.

 The mean number of steps per day: